DimitryDushkin/bem-light-example/README.md

 Example of using BEM stack (enb + bem-core) for multi-page sites.

-Main purpose of this example is showing that you can use basic BEM compiling technologies for sites without node.js.
-So you do not need to bother with templating via BEMHTML or BH.
+Main purpose of this example is to show that you can use basic BEM compiling technologies (enb) for sites without node.js.
+You do not need to bother with templating via BEMHTML or BH to get one of the best parts of BEM stack.

-I think it is ideal scheme for sites:
+I think that's ideal scheme for sites:
  * with own front-end components framework, which means no [bem-components](https://github.com/bem/bem-components) need,
  * own templating engine,
  * non-node.js back-end.

-Basically it's ideal for Ruby on Rails on Django sites and other back-end frameworks.
+Basically it's ideal for Ruby on Rails, Django or other back-end frameworks.

 Based on [https://github.com/bem/generator-bem-stub](https://github.com/bem/generator-bem-stub).
-Options chosen:
+Chosen options :
  * ENB,
  * bem-core,
  * without bem-components,